wayoda/micropython-mcp4725/README.md

-The power-down mode (see [Datasheet](http://www.microchip.com/wwwproducts/en/en532229)) and the output value of the DAC can be configured for the active session and for future sessions by wrting the settings into an internal eeprom of the DAC.
+The power-down mode (see [Datasheet](http://www.microchip.com/wwwproducts/en/en532229)) and the output value of the DAC can be configured for the active session and for future sessions by saving the settings in an internal eeprom of the DAC.

 Power-down modes are selected by the keys in the POWER_DOWN_MODE dict.
 ```python